 Whether it makes sense to open your account with a traditional money manager or through a robo-advsior will depend on how active a role you want to play in managing your money.

 Once you fund your account, you can start contributing income with pre-tax dollars.
 Then, you either actively pick your investments like stocks, bonds and mutual funds.
 Otherwise, if you’ve gone with a robo-advisor, they are chosen for you based on certain dimensions.
 Your investments are able to grow with the taxes deferred until retirement.

 The more you contribute to your retirement accounts now, the more time they will have to compound and grow through the years.
 This will set you up well for a happy and healthy (and wealthy) retirement.
 To see how big you portfolio can grow, check out this free investment calculator.

 And finally, when you reach retirement age, you can begin to withdraw the money from your traditional IRA to fund your golden years.
 You can combine these disbursements with payments from social security, your 401(k) and other accounts to fully fund your retirement.

 When you reach the age of 59 1/2, you can begin withdrawing retirement funds from your traditional IRA without paying taxes.
 Withdrawing any time prior to this age, with certain exceptions, will subject you to both taxes and a 10% withdrawal penalty.

 When you withdraw funds from your IRA during your retirement, you will be taxed on these funds.
-But because you were not initially taxed when you contributed your funds and they can grow tax-deferred, you have likely still reaped significant tax advantages.
+However, you weren’t initially taxed when you contributed your funds and they were able to grow tax-deferred.
+So, you have likely still reaped significant tax advantages.